 If you’re a writer, your goal is to write a book.
 Your system is the writing schedule that you follow each week.

 If you’re a runner, your goal is to run a marathon.
 Your system is your training schedule for the month.

-If you’re an entrepreneur, your goal is to build a business.
+If you’re an entrepreneur, your goal is to build a million dollar business.
 Your system is your sales and marketing process.